Master of Public Policy

 Specialized Concentrations

-You can customize your education with concentrations in Non-Profit and Social Capacity Management, Environmental and Water Policy, or Public Policy Advocacy.
+You can customize your education with concentrations in Non-Profit and Social Capacity Management, Environmental and Water Policy, Public Policy Advocacy or Local Government.
 Through internships and policy projects, you will gain the hands-on experience that only an MPP program in California can provide.

 Flexible Hybrid Format